 The Gathering is a six-day intensive that provides a deep immersion in the process of Touch Drawing.
 Held within the beauty of the forest and the safety of the circle, you are invited to embody your creative soul.
-Oriented to people who feel a calling to share Touch Drawing, this experience provides the fertile ground out of which your own way of facilitating can grow.
+Oriented to people who feel a calling to share Touch Drawing, this experience provides the fertile ground out of which your own way of facilitating the process can grow.

 The Gathering has a sacred and joyous quality.
 Words fail to adequately describe it.
 Drawing sessions are deep and expansive.
-I hold space with the heartbeat of the drum, crystal bowls and vocal toning.
+I hold space with the heartbeat of a large ceremonial drum, crystal bowls and vocal toning.
 Reflective writing, gentle movement, vocal practices and group sharing are woven through each day.
 These creative processes compliment the deep drawing sessions and help you explore the images that emerge.
 Afternoon quiet times and a day of silence allow for integration and renewal.
 In the course of the week, our focus moves through an organic progression: from personal, to interpersonal, to transpersonal.
 Together we generate an atmosphere that enlivens and inspires.